 Do not take ZINOPRIL if:

-you have had an allergic reaction to an ACE inhibitor before
+If you or a family member has had an allergic reaction to an ACE inhibitor before,

 you are pregnant or breast-feeding